 Krapfen – You can’t visit Vienna with kids and not introduce them to Krapfen.
 These are doughnut-like treats with fillings in the middle.
 The best-known and most popular Krapfen is the Marillenkrapfen which is filled with apricot jam.
 For the moment, a Vanillekrapfen, filled with vanilla custard, is M’s favourite.
 You’ll find Krapfen in any decent bakery and even some cafés.

 Of course, it wasn’t possible for us to stay in them all, but I did do thorough research before making our choice based on our budget.
 We stayed in:

 - Arion Cityhotel – It’s not fancy, but the location next to the Wienerberg Nature Reserve is great.
-We loved our room with a balcony looked out over the trees.
-The 3-bed room was huge and the best place for M to recover from his tonsillitis.
+We loved our room with a balcony looking out over the trees.
+The triple room was huge and the best place for M to recover from his tonsillitis.
 The hotel kitchen made a good schnitzel at a good price which we could have in our room.
-A direct bus from the Vienna Opera stop about 4 minutes away from the hotel.
+A direct bus from the Vienna Opera stops about 4 minutes away from the hotel.
 The journey is no longer than 15 minutes.
 However, finding more public transport options can be tricky if you don’t know the city.

 - Arthotel Ana Boutique Six – Kids stay free when sharing a bed with their parents.
 However, we paid €30 for an extra bed for M for 2 nights.
 The rooms are much smaller than Cityhotel Arion but the location more convenient for sightseeing.
 The Mariahilfer shopping street and Zieglergasse U3 station is a 3-minute walk away.
-The breakfast at Art Hotel Ana Boutique Six isn’t great but there is free coffee and tea in the reception at all hours.
+The breakfast at Art Hotel Ana Boutique Six isn’t great but there are free coffee and tea in the reception at all hours.

 Some of the other family-friendly hotels that looked good are: